Stretching reduces aches and pains of daily living.

 Remaining pliable: Moving Freely

 Your body is a constantly adapting organism.
 If you move and stretch regularly, your body will more readily remain pliable (supple).
 Muscles will adapt to the position in which they are most often placed.
 The longer you sit still, the more likely some muscles and other body tissues will stiffen.
-When we sit, the muscles in front of our hips (the hip flexors) and in the back of thigh and knee (hamstrings) are in a shortened position.
-When we stand to walk, the hip flexors and hamstrings need to lengthen to allow our hips, knees and backs to function properly in an upright posture.
-Placed in the shortened position as in sitting for hours on end, day after day, these muscles naturally tend to shorten.
-Without regular intervention, as in physical activity and stretching, it becomes harder and harder for these muscles to achieve the optimal length for allowing normal function of our joints.
-Hence, it becomes increasingly difficult to stand upright and move freely.
+When you sit, the muscles in front of your hips (the hip flexors) and in the back of thigh and knee (hamstrings) are in a shortened position.
+When you stand to walk, the hip flexors and hamstrings need to lengthen to allow your hips, knees and backs to function properly in an upright posture.
+Sitting for hours on end, day after day, these muscles naturally tend to shorten.
+Without regular intervention, as in physical activity and stretching, it becomes harder and harder for these muscles to achieve the optimal length for allowing normal function of your joints.
+This is why it becomes increasingly difficult to stand upright and move freely as you age.

 How to Stretch

-You should stretch when muscles are warm and pliable to improve flexibility.
-Warm up with a brief bout of light physical activity before stretching.
-It only takes a few minutes of movement (about five to ten minutes).
-This will increase blood flow and make the muscles more pliable.
-Warming up makes your muscles more receptive to the length imparted on them by stretching exercises.
-If you start slow, and progress slowly, stretches can be performed at any time.
+Always start slow, and progress slowly.
 Hold your stretches for longer periods (up to 30 seconds, or more).
 This will allow the muscle fibers and fascia (other connective tissue) to relax.
 In order to increase the length and extensibility of muscles, they need to be relaxed.
-Rapid stretches and strong pulls will cause muscles to reflexively contract.
+So, don’t do rapid stretches and strong pulls, which will cause muscles to reflexively contract.
 This natural reflex (known as the stretch reflex) protects our bodies from injury.
 It is imperative to bypass this stretch reflex.
 Act slow and be gentle, when doing static stretching exercises, and your nervous system will allow the therapeutic letting go.

 What should stretching feel like?

+Do not endure pain when stretching.
 Stretching should never cause pain.
 You should always feel relaxed and refreshed from a stretching routine.
-You should always know the reason for a particular stretch and which muscle region you are targeting.
-This will help you focus on the positive effect, at the desired body part.
+You should always know the reason for a particular stretch and which area that stretch is targeting.
 If you feel any strain on other body parts, while trying to focus on a particular region, you should reposition yourself for comfort.
-You may need to learn an alternate stretch that focuses on your target area, without straining anywhere else.
 Seek coaching from a fitness professional to help you tailor exercises to your specific needs.
+This is particularly important to learn alternative stretches if you are encountering any discomfort.

 In conclusion, it is well worth your while to invest time in yourself with stretching exercises.
-You can help yourself reduce some of the aches and pains blamed on getting old.
-You will improve your quality of life by making everyday movement easier.
-And you will provide a healthier environment for your muscles and other body tissues.
+You will; 1) reduce some of the aches and pains blamed on getting old.
+2) Improve your quality of life by making everyday movement easier.
+3) Provide a healthier environment for your muscles and other body tissues.

-To learn how to stretch specific muscles, read my blog, where I give specific instructions and explain why each muscle group needs stretching.
+Learn how to stretch specific muscles, by clicking here to read my blog, where I give specific instructions and explain why each muscle group needs stretching.

 Suggestions made in this publication are no substitute for medical advice.
 If you have any pain or difficulty performing stretches, consult with a health and fitness professional or your doctor.